-In India the Government has historically played a major and in most cases a singularly positive role in the formation of its innovation system.
-India, ever since its independence from British rule, has invested much time, resources and efforts in creating a knowledge society and building institutions of research and higher education.
+In India, the Government has historically played a major and in most cases a singularly positive role in the formation of its innovation system.
 Despite explosive population growth literacy rate in India grew from 18.3% in 1950-51 to 64.8% in 2001 thanks to concerted Government efforts; female literacy rose from a mere 8.9% to 53.7% in the same period.
 Moreover the quality of education in India is generally ranked as very good.
 According to the Global Competitiveness Report 2007-08 the quality of mathematics and science education in India is ranked as 11th best in the world, much ahead of 29th placed Japan, 36th placed Germany, 45th placed United States and 46th placed United Kingdom.